zuozhenggh/learning-library/data-management-library/database/multitenant/clone-plug-drop/clone-plug-drop.md

 ## Task 10: PDB Relocation

 This section looks at how to relocate a pluggable database from one container database to another.
-One important note, either both container databases need to be using the same listener in order for sessions to keep connecting or local and remote listeners need to be setup correctly.
+One important note: either both container databases need to be using the same listener in order for sessions to keep connecting or local and remote listeners need to be setup correctly.
 For this lab we will change **CDB2** to use the same listener as **CDB1**.

 The tasks you will accomplish in this step are:
 - Change **CDB2** to use the same listener as **CDB1**
 - Relocate the pluggable database **OE** from **CDB1** to **CDB2** with the load still running
-- Once **OE** is open the load should continue working.
+- Once **OE** is open the load should continue working

 1. In the **other terminal window** that was opened in Lab Task 8, make sure the write-load script is still running.
 If not, you may need to restart the shell script.